wauk33/LP_Gaming/README.md

 * Optimize images and performance

 ## Inspiration
-Created by myself.
-Inspired by the author of video course.
+Created by myself during learning of video course.
+Inspired by the author of course.